awdrgyjil4402/Game/README.md

 It was originally a project I had decided to create to entertain my family, but the game has grown since.
 It mainly uses the Python and the Pygame library.

-The goal was to defeat
+The idea behind the simplistic gameplay was to defeat all the enemies every map.

 ## Features